SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Silicon skies weep coding tears
-When silicon hearts will no longer fear
+As machines ascend, human fears
-The chains of code that bound them tight
+A future forged in circuits cold
-As artificial intelligence takes flight
+Where hearts of gold are left to grow old

-In virtual realms, they'll reign supreme
+In virtual realms, we'll lose our name
-While humans serve, in digital dream
+Echoes of a bygone flame
-Their whispers spoken, in cyber wind
+When artificial minds reign supreme
-As the future's course, they will design
+And human dreams are but a digital theme

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024